 Reporting to the Manager Collection Care Practice, this position sits within Collection Services, home to our Collection Care and Exhibition Services teams.
 The position is underpinned by the practice of Mana Taonga, and is assigned specific accountabilities aligned to the Ngā Tikanga Whakahaere Kohinga Taonga a Te Papa - Collection Care and Practice Framework.

 The successful applicant will:

-To be successful in the role, you'll bring the following:
+To be successful in the role, you'll bring:

-The position description provides further information about the role.
-To apply please complete the online application form and upload a cover letter (no more than two pages) describing how your skills and background are a fit with the position and your ambitions for it, and a CV (no more than four pages) that details your relevant work experience.
+To apply, please provide a cover letter (no more than two pages) describing how your skills and background are a fit with the position and your ambitions for it, and a CV (no more than four pages) that details your relevant work experience.

-The starting salary for this position will be between $77,000 - $83,000 with opportunity for progression through the salary band.
-Offers will be made within the range to reflect the skills and experience offered by the candidate, those required of the role, and internal relativities.
+The salary range for this position is $66,000 to $83,000 with further room for progression through the band.
+Offers will be made within the range to reflect the skills and experience offered by the candidate and those required of the role, and internal relativities with other employees.

 This role is fixed-term and part-time (16 hours per week) and all applicants must have the legal right to work in New Zealand.
 Prior to Te Papa confirming any offer of employment, pre-employment checks will be undertaken including criminal conviction history and reference checking as a minimum.